yellepeddibk/DS202-Final-Project/README.md

 4 Are there significant correlations between productivity_change and other numeric variables?
 5 Do employees who experienced salary cuts show different productivity trends compared to those with stable salaries?
-6 What was the impact of Childcare Responsibilities, Commuting Changes, and Health Issues on Technology Adaptation Levels
+6 What was the impact of Childcare Responsibilities, Commuting Changes, and Health Issues on Technology Adaptation Levels 7 What are the key takeaways or recommendations based on our analysis?
-- Can we identify any trends in productivity change over time (if the dataset has a time variable)?
-- Does remote work mitigate productivity declines for employees with Health_Issues?
-- What are the key takeaways or recommendations based on our analysis?
-- What can we improve if this analysis were conducted again?
+8 What can we improve if this analysis were conducted again?